adarsh/manifesto/README.md

   "work at an unhealthy pace until you can't go on anymore".
   Language is important.
 * The product should ship to real users as soon as possible, ideally within a few weeks.
-Further iterations should be based on user feedback, not someone's fever dreams.
+Further features should only be based on user feedback, not someone's fever dreams.
 You are not Steve Jobs.

 [The Agile Manifesto]: http://www.agilemanifesto.org